csijcs/snakepipes/README.rst

 Here -d should be the directory with the output of the DNA-mapping pipeline, and it will also direct the output of the ChIP-seq pipeline there.
 If your samples are not single end then remove the --single-end flag.
 Also modify the genome_build (i.e. hg19) to suit your purposes).

 If you have not run the DNA-mapping pipeline first, then you can still run the pipeline directly from BAM files.
 In this case, put all of your .bam files into a folder called "bams".
-You will also need to supply the path to the from_bam.yaml in the snakepipes foler downloaded from this hub.
-Additional parameters (such as fragment length) can also be modified in this file.
+You will also need to supply the path to the from_bam.yaml in the snakepipes folder downloaded from this hub.
 Then run:

 ``ChIP-seq -d /PATH/TO/OUTPUT/DIR --fromBam /PATH/TO/bams --configfile /PATH/TO/snakepipes/from_bam.yaml --local -j 10 --single-end hg19 sample_config.yaml``

-There will be various folder outputs, including some QC, but the peak files will be in the MACS2 folder.
-In the future we will likely implement some additional QC measures, such as cross-correlation ("phantom peaks"), and possibly add modules for DiffBind and other downstream analysis.
-For now this will get the reads mapped and peaks called effectively.
+There will be various folder outputs, including some QC, and the peak files will be in the MACS2 folder.

+The pipelines will also take some time to run depending on the number of samples, so you may also want to run them in ``screen``.

 The other modules have remained untouched and should work according to the original pipeline.